wclr/steal-pack-bundles/readme.md

 > npm test

-to test built start web server that will server public directory
+to test built application, start web server that will server `public` directory